Image: Aad et al. 2015, Phys Rev Letters 114:191803 (short excerpt from author list)

 - More weird and wonderful papers from the early days of the Royal Society

 - Why (more limited!) coauthorship is great fun

 - Problems arising when coauthors aren’t available to approve submissions (and how to avoid them)

-**Statistics from Glänzel and Schubert (2005) Analyzing scientific networks through co-authorship, in Moed et al. (eds) Handbook of quantitative science and technology research: the use of publication and patent statistics in studies of S&T systems Kluwer, New York, NY, pp. 257-276.
-When my writing book becomes available, there’s a longer discussion of coauthorship there.
+**^Statistics from Glänzel and Schubert (2005) Analyzing scientific networks through co-authorship, in Moed et al. (eds) Handbook of quantitative science and technology research: the use of publication and patent statistics in studies of S&T systems Kluwer, New York, NY, pp. 257-276.
+My book, The Scientist’s Guide to Writing, includes a longer discussion of coauthorship.

 ***^By which I mean, it’s even in Wikipedia.